pengowen123/rust-pushrod/ROADMAP.md

   - [ ] Change Widget to be a Struct<> to include widget generics for drawing and re-entrant functions
   - [ ] Impl Widget<> should take generic widget and assign it internally so interactions are done against it as `widget.(x)`
   - [ ] Ensure that the widget library code is still super simple and easy to understand
+  - [ ] Ensure that widgets of width and height of 0x0 are not included in the widget_at_point search
 - [ ] Improve Signal Events
   - [ ] Implement signal masks so widgets can decide which signals to receive
   - [ ] Implement for Mouse Click (Single click)